adelejjeh/test/hpvm-specification.md

 # HPVM Implementation

-The following document describes the implementation of HPVM on top of LLVM IR.
+This section describes the implementation of HPVM on top of LLVM IR.

 We use intrinsic functions to implement the HPVM IR. iN is the N-bit integer type in LLVM.